Granuloma inguinale (Donovanosis)

 - If there are no signs of healing within the first few days of treatment with initial antibiotic therapy, the addition of intravenous gentamicin may be necessary.

 Sexual activity should not take place until all lesions are completely healed.
 Follow-up examination is necessary to ensure a complete recovery.

 If granuloma inguinale is left untreated or treatment is delayed it may cause widespread destruction of the genitals and leave permanent swelling and scarring.
 Infection may also spread to other parts of the body and cause secondary problems such as pneumonia or heart failure.

 Can granuloma inguinale be prevented?

 All sexual activity should be refrained from until the lesions have completely healed.
-As with other STDs, if you think you are infected, stop all sexual contact and see your doctor or STD clinic immediately.
-Safe-sex practices will prevent the spread of granuloma inguinale as well as other STDs.
+As with other sexually transmitted infections, if you think you are infected, stop all sexual contact and see your doctor or sexual health clinic immediately.
+Safe-sex practices will prevent the spread of granuloma inguinale as well as other sexually transmitted diseases.